Ginger Wine Recipes

 - To serve, preheat the broiler to its highest setting and arrange the puddings on the baking sheet.
 Spoon the sauce over the puddings and place under broiler until slightly crunchy sauce bubbles.

 - Serve with cream, clotted cream, or ice cream.

 The wolf also shall dwell with the lamb, and the leopard shall lie down with the kid.— Isaiah 11:6

 - 6 Medallions of lamb

-- 1 Recipe for brown gravy - or use a mix/
+- 1 Recipe for brown gravy, or use a packet or bottle of mix

 - 1 Tbsp butter

 - 4 Sprigs fresh rosemary